machaao/machaao-samples/index.rst

 Announcements (Subscription Messaging)
 =============================================================================
-Sending a broadcasts or an announcements in order to re-engage your bot user.
+Sending announcements in order to re-engage your bot user (rate limited to a max of 1 per hour per user)

 Sample CURL Command
 -----------------------------------------------------------------------------